-1. Fiber and Protein
+Fiber and Protein

 While protein alone has little effect on digestion, it is essential for muscle growth, which is especially important for working out.
 According to the Center for Disease Control and Prevention, unlike fiber, protein can come not only from plant-based foods such as legumes and nuts but also dairy products and meat.

 To avoid constipation, achieving the right balance of fiber and protein is key.
 The CDC recommends that 10 to 35 percent of your daily calories come from protein.
 For average women, that's 46 grams of protein per day, and for men, it's 56 grams.
 If you're working out regularly, eating and burning more calories, you may need a little more.
 However, since protein is found in so many foods, the CDC cautions that most people already get more than they need.